-- At Barrington Tops near Gloucester in NSW we are supporting our partners Aussie Ark to reintroduce Eastern Bettongs as a semi-wild population behind predator-proof fences that enclose 375 hectares.
+- At Barrington Tops near Gloucester in NSW we are supporting our partners Aussie Ark to reintroduce Eastern Bettongs as a semi-wild population.
+This will be behind predator-proof fences that enclose 375 hectares of native habitat.
 This project will also support populations of the Southern Brown Bandicoot and the Long-nosed Potoroo.

 These reintroduction projects are only possible because the absence of foxes in Tasmania meant the Eastern Bettong survived there.
 Additionally, we have proof that a reintroduction project for Eastern Bettongs does work.
 In 2012 a small number of Bettongs were reintroduced to the Mulligan’s Flat feral-free area on the outskirts of Canberra.
 This has been successful and has inspired FAME to support the two projects outlined above.

 Creating these safe havens will protect two additional populations of Eastern Bettongs from cats and foxes, and provide additional populations of animals for future reintroductions on the mainland.

 Eastern Bettong populations can increase rapidly.
 Each female can breed up to three times a year and each will survive in the wild for between three and five years.
 The gestation period is short at just 21 days, after which the joey remains in the pouch for an additional 15 weeks.

 What they most need is to be kept safe from introduced predators.

 With your help, the Eastern Bettong will make a comeback in NSW and Victoria in the very near future.

 - 31 OCTOBER 2020; Project update: Predator-proof fence complete at Orana Sanctuary.
 Read more: Project update